hersfeldtn/koppenpasta/README.md

 # koppenpasta
 A collection of scripts for use with ExoPlaSim, with the intention of allowing the user to import arbitrary topography and then produce climate maps of the output
+Currently supported climate classification systems are:
+- Koppen-Geiger
+- Koppen-Trewartha
+- Holdridge Life Zones
+- Thornthwaite-Feddemma
+- Prentice et al. 1992 BIOME1 model
+- Hersfeldt/Pasta Bioclimate Zones
+- Whittaker Biomes
+- Woodward Vegetation Types
+- IPCC Climate Zones
+- World Climate Regions
+- Two-Parameter Koppen-Alike
+- Koppen-Geiger Unproxied

 Includes:

 koppenpasta.py
-  Script to take data from NetCDF files produced by ExoPlaSim and produce maps of Koppen climate zones (or Holdridge Life Zones).
+  Script to take data from NetCDF files produced by ExoPlaSim and produce maps of climate zones (or Holdridge Life Zones).
   Requres NetCDF4, PIL, numpy, and scipy

-  As of 1.2, can be imported and run as the koppenpasta.MakeMap() function.
-Easiest way to do this is to create a config and then run it the form:

-  koppenpasta.MakeMap('infile.nc', 'outfile', 'config.ini')

-  where infile.nc is a NetCDF file, outfile the name of the output imag, and config.ini is the config.
-But if you desire it can take all the following optional arguments, most corresponding to the configuration options shown when run in konsole (y/n options should be input as 1/0 here):

-  in_files: string showing the path to a NetCDF file or folder containing NetCDF files, all of which will be used, or a list of such strings.

-  output_name: name for the output image

-  cfg_loadname: name for a config .ini to be used (will overwrite all other options)

-  land_type: Land Climate Zones (0-5)

-  sea_type: Sea Climate Zones (0-5)

-  color_type: Color List (0-3)

-  col_list_path: path to custom color list

-  blend: Land/Sea Blend (0-1)

-  bin_num: Bin Size (should be at least 1)

-  interp: Interpolation Factor (0 for none)

-  dum_ice: Dummy Sea Ice (1/0)

-  use_topo: Adjust Temp by Topography (1/0)

-  topo_path: path to topography map to be used for above

-  maxel: Maximum elevation of topography map (m)

-  minel: Minimum elevation of topography map (m)

-  gravity: Surface gravity for use with topography map (m/s^2)

-  blend_topo: Blend by Topography Map (1/0)

-  sealev: Sea Level (m)

-  sum_def: Summer Definition (0-1)

-  temp_def: Temperate/Continental Boundary (0-1)

-  arid_def: Hot/Cold Arid Boundary (0-1)

-  med_def: Mediterranean Definition (0-1)

-  wet_def: Wet-Summer Definition (0-1)

-  add_def: Additional Wet Season Requirements (0-3)

-  prio_def: Med/Wet-Summer Priority (0-1)

-  ice_def: Arid/Polar Priority (0-2)

-  sea_def: Sea Ice Definition (0-1)
+  Can be run directly and used for command-line setup Or can be loaded and run in python with koppenpasta.Make_map(files,opts)
+    where files is the name of a file, a list of files, or a directory which will be searched for .nc files and opts is a dictionary of options or name of a config file, or can be left out to run with defaults

+kpasta_options.cfg
+  Example options, consult the internal documentation for use of each option.
+  If in same directory as koppenpasta, the script will automatically load options to override its internal defaults Can be renamed and altered, then selected for use during script setup or by Make_Map

 defaultcolor.ini
   config file to allow user to select their own rgb values for the maps output by the above script